Map-A-Droid/MAD-docs/installation/manual.rst

   sudo apt-get install tesseract-ocr python3-opencv

 Another but optional dependency you may want to install is `ortools <https://developers.google.com/optimization>`_.
 MAD utilizes ortools to generate more optimized routes for your areas and it is as quick as MAD's built-in routing algorithm if not even faster.
-The downside of this as states in `the requirements <../requirements>`_ is, that you need a 64-bit server.
+The downside of this as states in :ref:`the requirements<Requirements>` is, that you need a 64-bit server.

 .. code-block:: bash